shamahdev/shamahdev/README.md

 <img height="35" src="https://i.imgur.com/rKwv4dD.png">

 I'm a self proclamated Front-end developer and have intermediate knowledge on Progressive web apps.
 My favorite programming language is Javascript because it can do a lot of things a lot of different ways.
-I also write some micro blogs about programming and productivity on my social media
+I also write some micro blogs about programming and productivity on my social media.

 - 📖 I’m currently learning Node.js & React
 - 💬 Feel free to ask me about anything and everything!
-- 📫 How to reach me: [Instagram](https://instagram.com/shamahdotid) or [Twitter](https://twitter.com/shamahdotid)
+- 📫 How to reach me: [Instagram](https://instagram.com/shamahdotid), [Twitter](https://twitter.com/shamahdotid) or any other social media with @shamahdotid username
 <br><br/>

 <img height="35" src="https://i.imgur.com/f81s2gJ.png">